ying-tang/help-documentation/_keystone/Managing_Users_and_Projects.md

 ## Requirements
 This role structure requires Keystone API v3 to run.
-Using API v2.0 will result in a loss of privileges for the `cloud_admin` and `project_admin` roles, in addition to erratic permissions behavior for `_member_` users.
+Using Keystone API v2 will result in a loss of privileges for the `cloud_admin` and `project_admin` roles, in addition to causing erratic permissions behavior for `_member_` users.

-Making API calls through the Horizon dashboard does not require any special action, but performing command line calls necessitates changes to the RC file depending on which version of BlueBox Cloud you are on.
-In version 2.1, the dashboard-generated RC files enables Keystone v2.0.
-Switching to v3 requires changes to the standard RC file.
+Making API calls through the Horizon dashboard does not require any special action, but performing command line calls necessitates changes to the run command (RC) file depending on which version of IBM Blue Box Cloud you are running.

+ * In IBM Blue Box cloud version 2.1.1, the dashboard-generated RC files enable Keystone v2.
+ * Thus, in 2.1.1, switching to v3 requires changes to the standard RC file.
 The `OS_AUTH_URL` must be changed from `v2.0` to `v3`, and the `OS_IDENTITY_API_VERSION` must be created and set to `3`.
 A sample RC file is shown below.

 {% highlight bash %}